 The Vancouver Prostate Centre's Molecular Pathology core facility offers clinical grade, high throughput analytical services with fast turnaround times.
 Our unique access to live human tumour tissues allows for identification of new tumour targets, validation of function, and the development of tumour models in our Functional Genomics core facility.

 Cellular and Molecular Imaging Suite

 The Cellular and Molecular Imaging Suite supports the use of state-of-the-art bright field, laser scanning and spinning disk confocal fluorescent microscopic imaging technologies for cellular and subcellular localization studies of molecules and pathways critical to prostate cancer cell growth and survival.
 These imaging systems are used to monitor cellular expression and localization of proteins, which enable studies of the role of these factors in regulation of tumour cell growth, survival and differentiation signalling pathways.

 Bio-Repository – A Unique Research Resource

-The Vancouver Prostate Centre has a tumour bank that contains well over 2000 prostate cancer specimens (both fresh frozen and paraffin embedded).
+The Vancouver Prostate Centre has a tumour bank that contains well over 3000 prostate, bladder, kidney and testicular tumour specimens (both fresh frozen and paraffin embedded).
 This tumour bank has an integrated database that is overseen by a full-time coordinator, along with a full-time research pathologist and staff.